Check out the new line of Hangman Products at Smith & Edwards!

 If you liked this, you will LOVE our other frozen food storage tips!
 Make sure you check out How to Freeze Beets and How to Freeze Corn.

 Looking for more food preserving, dehydrating, or canning supplies?
-Click here to see canning supplies on our online store!
+Shop our canning supplies on the online store!

 How to use a Pickling Crock